 Some of the most interesting features that Saleor brings:

 Who is it for: Saleor is perfect for quickly setting up an intuitive eCommerce platform that can be relatively easily molded into a new shape with new functionalities.
 It’s stable and future-proof which makes it the best fit for long-term use.

 Who is it not for: People who prefer PHP-based open-source eCommerce platforms.

 Depending on your needs, we recommend considering expressCart, Spree, or Saleor.

 ExpressCart is quick to set up and inexpensive in upkeep, making it perfect for small shops that will not overwhelm the users with features.

 Spree is perfect for new shops that want to have advanced features, mobile-readiness, and the User Interface ready out-of-the-box.

-If you want to be up-to-date with the posts in this series, simply sign up to our newsletter.
+If you want to be up-to-date with the posts in this series, simply sign up for our newsletter.